SalomePlatform/shaper/src/FeaturesPlugin/doc/cutFeature.rst

 .. centered::
    **Cut arguments**

-then it will be cut in result and not selected subsolids will be added to it:
+it will be cut in the result and not selected subsolids will be added to it:

 .. image:: images/boolean_cut_subsolids_result.png
    :align: center